 Disability support services should ensure that people with impairments have control over their own lives.
 Support options must be flexible, responsive and needs based.
 They must focus on the person and where relevant, their family and whanau, and enable people to make real decisions about their own lives.

-Note: Subsequent references in this document to "the person" or "people" should be understood as referring to a person/people with impairment(s).
+Note: Subsequent references in this document to "the person", "people" or 'Service Users' should be understood as referring to a person/people with impairment(s).

-1. DEFINITION
+1 DEFINITION